-Abstract: Today, real world time series data sets can take a size up to a trillion observations and even more.
-Data miners' task is it to detect new information that is hidden in this massive amount of data.
-While well-known techniques for data mining in cross sections have been developed, time series data mining methods are not as sophisticated and established yet.
-Large time series bring along problems like very high dimensionality and up to today, researchers haven't agreed on best practices in this regard.
+Abstract: Nowadays, size of real world time series data sets can take trillion observations and even more.
+Data mining task is it to extract new meaningful information form this massive amount of data.
+Many techniques that are well known for data mining in cross sections have been implemented and developed; but time series data mining methods are not as established and satisfactory yet.
+Large time series also give arise to many problems like very high dimensionality and up to today, researchers haven't agreed on best practices in this regard.
 This research paper gives hybrid method for classification of large time series and the proposed problem.
 The positive results obtained by the designed classification framework for various performance measures indicate that the proposed methodology is useful to simplify the process of distance selection in time series clustering tasks.

-Keyword: Relief algorithm, Multi-label Classification Time series database, BR method, CC method, Rakel Method.
+Keyword: Relief algorithm, Multi-label Classification Time series database.